 Obol V1 will utilize retroactive public goods principles to lay the foundation of its economic ecosystem.
 The Obol Community will responsibly allocate the collected ETH as grants to projects in the staking ecosystem for the entirety of V1.

 V1 of charon serves a small by count, large by stake-weight group of individuals.
 The long tail of home and small stakers also deserve to have access to fault tolerant validation, but they may not know enough other operators personally to a sufficient level of trust to run a DV cluster together.

-Version 2 of charon will layer in an incentivisation scheme to ensure any operator not online and taking part in validation is not earning any rewards.
-Further incentivisation alignment can be achieved with operator bonding requirements that can be slashed for unacceptable performance.
+Version 2 of charon will layer in an incentivization scheme to ensure any operator not online and taking part in validation is not earning any rewards.
+Further incentivization alignment can be achieved with operator bonding requirements that can be slashed for unacceptable performance.

-To add an un-gameable incentivisation layer to threshold validation requires complex interactive cryptography schemes, secure off-chain dispute resolution, and EVM support for proofs of the consensus layer state, as a result, this will be a longer and more complex undertaking than V1, hence the deliniation between the two.
+To add an un-gameable incentivization layer to threshold validation requires complex interactive cryptography schemes, secure off-chain dispute resolution, and EVM support for proofs of the consensus layer state, as a result, this will be a longer and more complex undertaking than V1, hence the delineation between the two.